18F/atf-eregs/docs/customization.rst

 =================
 The header and footer of each page have been lightly customized to tie in with ATF's branding.
 This includes linking to other ATF sites and including ATF's logo.
-If the content here needs to be modified for whatever reason, investigate ``atf_eregs/templates/regulations/favicon.html``, ``full_footer.html``, ``logo.html``, etc. Similarly, ``about.html`` defines all of the content present on the "About" page.
+If you need to modify the content here, investigate ``atf_eregs/templates/regulations/favicon.html``, ``full_footer.html``, ``logo.html``, etc. Similarly, ``about.html`` defines the content present on the "About" page.

+Templates in the atf-eregs repository provide customizations that override the core templates provided by the generic/non-agency-specific eRegulations libraries.
+For example, the ``about.html`` file in the atf-eregs repository only contains part of the content you see live on the ATF eRegulations "about" page.
+This is because most of that "about" page content is provided by the ``about.html`` template in the shared/non-agency-specific library.

-eRegs supports customized templates primarily through `overriding`.
+In other words: eRegs supports customized templates primarily through `overriding`.
 A base set of templates are provided, broken into components we expect agencies would need to replace.
 Creating a file of the same name in the ``atf_eregs/templates/regulations/`` folder effectively `replaces` the